Yoon-Dev/todolist/README.md

 # todolist
 version "1.0.0"
 <!-- °°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°° -->
-A php Web site use for manage my personal task and homework from university, the web site is stock on my personal rpi
+A Web site use for manage my personal task and homework from university, the web site is stock on internet (for a better acces)